tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   **Answer:** False.
 Amount fields should be floats.
 Floats cannot have symbols or commas, as these are strings.

-* What two functions can be used to identify and remove currency symbols?
+* What two functions are used to identify and remove currency symbols?

   **Answer:** `contains()` can be used to identify currency symbols, and `replace()` can be used to remove them.

 To guide students, you may want to follow up with questions such as the following:

-* I used `fillna(0)` to fill NaN values in my DataFrame, but now my first_name and last_name fields have 0s in them.
+* I used `fillna(0)` to fill `NaN` or null values in my DataFrame, but now my `first_name` and `last_name` fields have 0s in them.
 What happened?
 What should I have done instead?

   **Answer:** `fillna(0)` fills all null/NaN values in the DataFrame, regardless of the data type of the Series where the null is. `fillna()` should have been applied against the specific Series that needed the nulls converted to 0.

 * True or false: Data quality rules do not conflict with one another.

   **Answer:** False.
 Technical rules might be disregarded in order to satisfy business rules.